Face SDK includes several identification methods that differ in recgnition quality and time characteristics.

-- x.1000 and x.300 - these methods provide the best quality but they're also the slowest ones.* Use case: face identification in server systems on large databases (more than 1 million faces).
+- x.1000 and x.300 - These methods provide the best quality but they are also the slowest ones.* Use case: face identification in server systems on large databases (more than 1 million faces).

 In some cases, the latest SDK version may contain updates not for all groups of identification methods.
-In this case you can either use the old identification method or compare its quality with the new methods from a faster group and switch to the new faster methods if you observe quality improvement.
-In addition, we provide recommendations on using the specific identification methods when upgrading to a newer version of the SDK.
+In this case you can either use the old identification method, or compare its quality with the new methods from a faster group, and switch to the new faster methods if you observe quality improvement.
+In addition, we provide recommendations on using the specific identification methods when upgrading to a newer SDK version.

 Identification methods by use cases depending on Face SDK version